nicholasdille/container-slides/150_gitlab/000_intro/product.md

 ### Core (free)

-Code suggestions and chat in IDE
+Code and test generation, explanation, refactoring and chat in IDE

 ### Pro ($19/user/month)

-Available for Premium and Ultimate
+Available for Premium and Ultimate plans

-Code suggestions and chat in web UI
+Code explanation in the web UI

-### Enterprise ($39/user/month)
+### Enterprise (price undisclosed)

-Available for Ultimate
+Available for Premium and Ultimate plans

 Summarization, templating, vulnerability explanation, root cause analysis